Rajindraparsad Seechurn

-Career
+African Cup of Nations incident

 In January 2015, while refereeing the quarter-final match at the Africa Cup of Nations, between host nation Equatorial Guinea and Tunisia, he awarded a penalty to the host nation in injury time, which Javier Balboa converted to cancel out Ahmed Akaïchi's 70th-minute goal.
 Balboa then scored a free-kick in the 102nd minute for an unlikely host nation win.

 As the hosts celebrated, fights started between the rival players and Seechurn was attacked by furious Tunisian players as he was sped from the field by security officials.

 In February 2015, he was banned for six months for his "poor performance" at the tournament.
 CAF added that the referee's failings included an "unacceptable failure to maintain calm and ensure proper control of the players during the match".
 Tunisian federation was fined $50,000 (£33,000) and CAF seek an apology from Tunisia for accusations of bias.